Employment at DOBskip breadcrumbs

 When filling budget examination positions, the Division looks for candidates who have excellent analytical and problem-solving skills as well as outstanding written and oral communication abilities.
 College graduates new to New York State government may apply to join our ranks as Budget Fellows.
 Experienced New York State government staff may be eligible for our Budget Examiner title series.

 The Division of the Budget offers paid hourly internship positions (hourly rate dependent on education level), usually on a part-time schedule.
-To apply for one or more of these positions, please complete the Online Employment Application, and select “Internship.”
-Please check back for future internship opportunities
+To apply for an internship, please complete the Online Employment Application, and select “Internship.”

 The Division does not hire individuals who require sponsorship for employment.